Health Economics 132: Spring 2023

 Jay Bhattacharya, Timothy Hyde and Peter Tu: Health Economics, First edition, Palgrave MacMillan, 2014.

-The course uses Stata.
+The course uses the statistical package Stata.
 This is available in university computer labs but you may want to purchase your own copy - see the course syllabus.

 A. Colin Cameron / UC-Davis Economics / http://www.econ.ucdavis.edu/faculty/cameron